Margin-Aware Intra-Class Novelty Identification for Medical Images: Experiments

+Table~\ref{tab:val} shows the accuracy of detecting the generated validation OOD data with different models with the one-vs-rest experimental setting.

-Among all the models present in Table~\ref{tab:val}, the AutoEncoder~\cite{mcclelland1986parallel}, VAE~\cite{an2015variational:an}, DeepSVDD~\cite{ruff2018deep:ruff}, GANomaly\cite{akcay2018ganomaly:akcay} and our TENDs are all unsupervised methods, while the BinaryClassifier marked with an asterisk is a supervised model that is trained with both ID data and partial true OOD data.
-Compared with RSNA and ISIC2019 datasets, IVC-Filter objects are often with more background, thus the advantage of AutoEncoder, which is good at reconstruction, is eliminated for datasets like IVC-Filter but still remains for RSNA and ISIC2019 in detecting anomaly data with randomly cutting and noises.
-However, the randomly cropping and resizing and Gaussian blur transformations are much difficult for AutoEncoder to handle.
-VAE achieves the second best accuracy both for randomly cut RSNA data and blurred ISIC2019 data.
-DeepSVDD~\cite{ruff2018deep:ruff} and GANomaly\cite{akcay2018ganomaly:akcay} generally perform well in detecting randomly cut data for all the datasets, but TEND architectures with different margins nearly achieve all the best and the second best accuracy for IVC-Filter and RSNA datasets.
-TENDs still remain the similar performance for the randomly cutting and blurring of ISIC2019 datasets.
-In general, Gaussian blurring is the most difficult scenario of ISIC2019 dataset for all the models and adding noise to images is easy for AutoEncoder but potentially difficult for other models to deal with, including TENDs and the supervised model BinaryClassifier.
+Among all the models present in Table~\ref{tab:val}, the AutoEncoder~\cite{mcclelland1986parallel}, VAE~\cite{an2015variational:an}, DeepSVDD~\cite{ruff2018deep:ruff}, GANomaly~\cite{akcay2018ganomaly:akcay}, f-AnoGAN~\cite{schlegl2019f} and our TENDs are all unsupervised methods, while the BinaryClassifier marked with an asterisk is a supervised model that is trained with both ID data and partial true OOD data. {\textit{Random Cut} is relatively easy to distinguish compared to other transformations as multiple methods including DeepSVDD, GANomaly and f-AnoGAN can detect most of them all for the three datasets.
+In contrast, the \textit{Random Crop and Resize}, \textit{Noise} and \textit{Gaussian Blur} transformations are much more difficult for them to handle.
+Nonetheless, TEND architectures with different margins nearly achieve all the best and the second best accuracy for the test datasets.
 In summary, although TEND is an unsupervised model, it can still obtain stronger intra-class OOD identification ability and even outperform other state-of-the-art models and the supervised model BinaryClassifer on both IVC-Filter and RSNA datasets.
-This advantage is due to the benefits of nonlinear transformations during training.
+This advantage is due to the benefits of transformations during training. }